 The picture showing that my nail is no longer separating from its nail bed wasn’t taken till about a year after the cure.

-June 20, 2013 ~ The Onycholysis condition has not come back.
+June 20, 2013 ~ The Onycholysis has not come back.
 Happily!
-Though, when I garden without using gloves I think I invite problems, so I’ve begun soaking my little finger a couple times a month in alcohol, as described above.
+Though, when I garden without using gloves I think I invite problems.
+Consequently I’ve begun soaking my little finger a couple times a month in alcohol, as described above.
 Better safe, than sorry.

 June 16, 2017 ~ I still garden without gloves most of the time.
 I no longer regularly soak my fingers in alcohol, and I’ve not had any fingernail lifting reoccur.